sberkun/sberkun.github.io/blog/reinventing-async-wheel.md

 This looks great!
 However, we now have a fairly large hurdle: how do we implement `sleep`?
 More generally, how do we implement a runtime?

 One idea is for sleep to store the callback in some global task queue.

+ - problem: need to box the savestate every time
+ - dynamic allocations bad!
+ - solution? have future specify some type that is large enough to hold savestates
+ - enter `machines.rs`
+ - problem: pin
+ - enter `wheel.rs`
+ - problem: api in `wheel.rs` is really really bad
+ - no solution